event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-mutator.md

 The following working examples demonstrate DataMutator in action:

-- [**Basic Usage**](https://github.com/event4u-app/data-helpers/blob/main/examples/main-classes/data-mutator/basic-usage.php) - Complete example showing set, merge, and unset operations with wildcards
+- [**Basic Usage**](https://github.com/event4u-app/data-helpers/blob/main/examples/main-classes/data-mutator/basic-usage.php) - Complete example showing set, merge and unset operations with wildcards

 All examples are fully tested and can be run directly: